Merchants bring down shutters in Tehran bazaar after clashes

 Ahmadinejad has been greatly weakened after a public dispute with Khamenei last year and by law cannot run again for president in elections scheduled for June 2013.

-If the government can find ways to deploy its financial resources more effectively, it has a good chance of stabilizing and even strengthening the rial, some analysts believe.
+If the government can find ways to deploy its financial resources more effectively, it has a good chance of stabilising and even strengthening the rial, some analysts believe.

 (Additional reporting by Zahra Hosseinian; Writing by Andrew Torchia; Editing by Giles Elgood)